Skip to main content

 Stream containers and single card views are dismissed of like other views or controllers.
 There is no specific method that needs be to called.

-Customizing the first time loading behaviour
+Customizing the first time loading behavior

 When a stream container with a given ID is launched for the first time on a user's device, the SDK loads the theme and caches it for future use.
 On subsequent launches of the same stream container, the cached theme is used and the theme is updated in the background, for the next launch.
 Note that this first-time loading screen is not presented in single card view and horizontal container view - if those views fail to load, they collapse to a height of 0.